saimatanni/Link-sharing-app/README.md

 # Link Sharing App

-A simple and interactive link-sharing application built with React and Vite.
+A simple and interactive link-sharing application built with React, Vite and Tailwind CSS.
 This project allows users to share, organize, and manage links effectively.